 For some, this is still mostly a paper-based check with KYC forms to fill.
 See examples here.

-For others, it's a digital process that involves verifying that an identity document is genuine or even going further to authenticate the holder of the document through the use of additional biometric checks such as facial or fingerprint checks.
+For others, it's a digital process that involves verifying that an identity document is genuine or even going further to authenticate the holder of the document through additional biometric checks such as facial or fingerprint checks.